ubc-vision/LSENeRF-data-formatter/docs/scene-details.md

 # File details
 We provide the details of files we provided.
+For each scenes, the first ~13 seconds are blurry while the rest are clear

 # Scene folder
 We first go through the scene folder.
 An example is just the `Bag' directory obtained after downloading and unzipping.
 The folder structure follows this: